asokero/rocking-giraffe/README.md

 (Width:~40 mm Lenght: ~727 mm)

-The two rockers were prepared from a sawed and planed down, long piece of birch blank.
+The two rockers were prepared from a sawed and planed down piece of birch blank.
 Plank was cut to two pieces, which were glued together with some newspaper in between and sawed and sanded to shape.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/rockers-01-glued.jpg" width="400">

-Both of the rockers had holes on the sode for connecting the stands with wooden pins.
+Both of the rockers had holes on the side for connecting the stands with wooden pins.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/rockers-final.jpg" width="400">